-You must be verified in basic life support (or higher), automated (or manual) external defibrillator, medical gases (oxygen & Entonox), and have experience with evidence of this.
+You must be verified in basic life support (or higher), automated (or manual) external defibrillator, medical gases (oxygen & mixed analgesic gas), and have experience with evidence of this.

 Our work is available all across the UK.
-We typically see more work in Newcastle, Leeds, Bradford, Manchester & London throughout peak event seasons (April-August, October-December), and we are continuing to expand further.
+We typically see more work in Leeds, Bradford, Manchester, Birmingham & London throughout peak event seasons (April-August, October-December).
+We are continuing to expand further, and have worked in Glasgow, Cornwall & Norwich.

 How to work for us